chris-wood/draft-bmw-tls-pake13/draft-bmw-tls-pake13.md

 specification describing the use of a particular PAKE protocol with TLS must provide the following details:

-* Parameters that must be pre-provisioned
+* A `NamedPAKE` registered value indicating pre-provisioned parameters
 * Content of the `pake_message` field in a ClientHello
 * Content of the `pake_message` field in a ServerHello
 * How the PAKE protocol is executed based on those messages
-* How the outputs are of the PAKE protocol are used to populate the `PSK` and `ECDH(E)` inputs to the TLS key schedule.
+* How the outputs of the PAKE protocol are used to populate the `PSK` and `ECDH(E)` inputs to the TLS key schedule.

 The underlying cryptographic protocol must be compatible with the